kellyelton/docs.exceptionless.com/contents/faq.md

 A: Exceptionless queues all error submissions to disk and then processes them in a background thread.
 We do everything we can to make sure that we do not slow your app down or crash your app.

+## Q: What will happen if my application throws a bunch of exceptions in a very short amount of time?
+A: Exceptionless will intelligently try to ensure that the right amount of data is sent in.
+First, the client will ensure that the same error occurrence isn't submitted repeatedly by multiple error handlers within a very small window of time (E.G., Two seconds).
+Finally, in some cases the server logic will step in to remove error occurrences that it feels are spam.
+For example: Your site might be scanned by a bot and throw a bunch of unique 404 errors.
+Our system will see all of these within a small window of time submitted by a specific IP address.
+Once it hits a configurable threshold of error occurrences within a specific amount of time, these error occurrences will be removed from the system.

 ## Q: Can I reset my error data?
 A: You can reset your error data at the project level by going into the manage project page and clicking the `Delete All Project Data` button.
 You can also reset all error data for a specific error stack by going to the error stack page, clicking the `Options` button and clicking `Reset Stats`.